This shows you how to set up a GitHub Account to use when accepting your GitHub Classroom assignments and how accepting assignments works.

 Create an account

-- You will need to create a password for your GitHub account.
-Make sure your password is at least 15 characters OR at least 8 characters including a number and a
+- A password for your GitHub account.
+Make sure your password is at least 15 characters OR at least 8 characters including a number and a lowercase letter.

 Accepting Assignments